yufei-pan/mergePDF/README.md

 Note: if you run it again, "merged.pdf" will be merged in too!

 # Note:
-I am not saying that this script if for that you can search your course materials easier for your open book midterms. **Definatly** not
+I am not saying that this script is if for that you can search your course materials easier for your open book midterms. **Definatly** not